-Retail sales increase by 21.2% during the holiday season, and a rewards program is the perfect way to turn this spike in traffic into year long success.
+Reward programs are the perfect way to transform both spikes into year long success!
 Wondering how to market your rewards program this holiday season?
 Take a look at how some of the world’s biggest brands are using loyalty to spread holiday cheer!

 1. Starbucks’ “Starbucks For Life” Campaign